-1.2.1.d Harvest strategy review

-60 Guidepost 80 Guidepost 100 Guidepost

-The harvest strategy is periodically reviewed and improved as necessary.
+1.2.1.d Harvest strategy review 60 Guidepost80 Guidepost100 Guidepost 100 Guidepost The harvest strategy is periodically reviewed and improved as necessary.

 There is no evidence of any formal review of the harvest strategy.
 Although the harvest strategy is reasonable, there is inadequate information available to indicate what improvements might be possible.
-The ICCAT performance reviews did specifically address future harvest strategies, but ISSF Technical Report - 2017-09 focused on past performance of ICCAT in meeting its objectives.
+The ICCAT performance reviews did specifically address future harvest strategies, but focused on past performance of ICCAT in meeting its objectives.
+Improvements to the harvest control rule and development of procedures through management strategy evaluations to test alternative strategies do indicate improvements in this regard at least for yellowfin, bigeye and Northern Albacore, and it is possible that the current ICCAT processes could meet SG100 in future, but clearer evidence for real improvements is still required particularly for yellowfin and bigeye.
 Therefore, the fishery does not meet SG100.

 1.2.1.f Review of alternative measures

 60 Guidepost 80 Guidepost 100 Guidepost

 There has been a review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality of unwanted catch of the target stock.
 There is a regular review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality of unwanted catch of the target stock and they are implemented as appropriate.
-There is a biannual review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality of unwanted catch of the target stock, and they are implemented, as appropriate.
+There is a biennial review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality of unwanted catch of the target stock, and they are implemented, as appropriate.